Minenik2/drummerbot_test/README.md

 - clone the repo
 - open drummerbot_test.sln, with visual studio, make sure to download the necessary dependencies they can be found [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine)
 - Run local windows debugger and it will open unreal engine
-- You can now edit the project or simply try out it's features by using the green play button
+- You can now edit the project or simply try out it's features by using the green play button in unreal engine

 ## MIDI_Manager.cpp explained
 (This explanation was run true chatgpt to make it sound more coherent)